nxproject/node/docs/README_MINIO.md

 ## Bucket usage

-The minio bumble bee uses one bucket, which can be ste by using:
+The minio bumble bee uses one bucket, which can be set by using:
 ```
 --minio_bucket thebuckettobeused
 ```